nrobin24/pharmacology-thesis/#ch1-introduction/chapter1.md

 Mutations in genes that regulate  Wnt signaling in the brain (DISC1, DIXDC1) are linked with schizophrenia and major depression.

 Thorough discussion can be found in simvastatin paper

+A more detailed account of Wnt in adult neurogenesis is presented in chapter 4 of this thesis.

 ### 1.1.6 - Pharmacologic regulators of Wnt/ß-Catenin signaling